elias-michaias/onyx-tree-sitter/README.md

 ### Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please submit a pull request or open an issue for any bugs or feature requests.

 ## License